blockchainsllc/in3-docs/docs/api-c.md

 #### json_ctx_t

 Parser for JSON or binary-data.

 It needs to freed after usage.

-The stucture contains following fields:
+The structure contains the following fields:

 ```eval_rst
 =========================== =============== ============================================================